 High is generally concerned with maintaining its power in the empire; since high is already in the most powerful position, high has a lot to lose and less to gain locally.
 Due to its preoccupation with maintaining power, high will consistently be concerned about mid players growing strong enough to overthrow and replace high.
 As such, high will seek to control mid, usually through distribution or denial of resources.

 High will also seek to expand its empire as a means of securing its position within the empire.
+High will seek both to increase the direct power imbalance between high and mid, as well as to acquire more resources in order to buy off certain mid players and play them against others.
 There is an important difference between resources high directly owns versus resources in the empire.
 While high can benefit from having powerful middle players with a lot of resources, high cannot directly use these resources.
 The total power of an empire is always larger than the power of high.
-High will try to steer growth with the priority of benefit to its internal position as the first priority, the overall growth of the empire is a secondary goal.
-Security and the ability to produce other kind of effects in the world, are usually not at a trade off; when they are, however, security takes priority.
+High will try to steer growth with the priority of benefit to its internal position as the first priority; the overall growth of the empire is a secondary goal.
+Security and the ability to produce other kinds of effects in the world are usually not at a trade-off; when they are, however, security takes priority.